tsodapop/CS528-Project-1/index.md

   - If you click on the game controllers near the main lamp, you can grab these objects.
   - If you click on the game image in front of the CRT near the main lamp, you will start playing music.
 This can be paused.
   - As you walk around, certain other NPCs will walk through the grove.
+  - The default soundtrack at Default location will change as you change from day to night.

 ### Models and Data